unicodeveloper/eloquent-journey/readme.md

 ## eloquentJourney

-Squeeze the Shit Out of Eloquent ORM
+Squeeze the Shit Out of Eloquent ORM - Tutorial series on Laravel Eloquent ORM( It's gonna be amazing )